ScottLogic/blog/_posts/2024-05-28-cloud-carbon-footprint-on-premise.md

 ## Introduction

 The Cloud Carbon Footprint tool was discussed in a [previous blog post](https://blog.scottlogic.com/2023/10/19/tools-for-measuring-cloud-carbon-emissions.html), as a third party method of estimating emissions associated with cloud workloads.
+However, moving to the cloud is not suitable for every workload - you may have reasons to keep your data on-premises for example.
+It's also possible that your local energy is produced via greener methods than cloud providers, so moving to the cloud could result in greater carbon emissions, as well as generating electronic waste from hardware disposal.

-However, it can also use data from [On-Premise](https://www.cloudcarbonfootprint.org/docs/on-premise) sources for its estimations.
+For those considering these options, or just looking to manage their other tech related emissions, Cloud Carbon Footprint can also use data from [On-Premise](https://www.cloudcarbonfootprint.org/docs/on-premise) sources for its estimations.
 This blog post gives an overview of how it should be used and investigates how it works via testing and analysis of its code.
 I consider the issues with its use and list some contributions that could be made to improve it.

 ## Usage Overview

-The system requires a .csv file as an input, which must contain a minimum set of columns, with Machine Name, cost, power usage effectiveness and CPU utilization being optional.
-If CPU utilization is not specified then it is assumed to be 50% by default; it can also be configured to use a different amount for server, desktop, and laptop machine types.
+The tool will estimate your carbon emissions for you, based on a list of compute resources.
+This information is provided as a CSV file with the following columns:

+- `cpuDescription`
+- `memory`
+- `machineType`
+- `startTime`
+- `endTime`
+- `country`
+- `region`
+- `machineName` (optional)
+- `cost` (optional)
+- `cpuUtilization` (optional, default: 50%)
+- `powerUsageEffectiveness` (optional, default: 1.58)
+- `dailyUptime`
+- `weeklyUptime`
+- `monthlyUptime`
+- `annualUptime`

+You can also configure the tool to use a different CPU utilization value depending on the machineType value, which can be server, desktop or laptop.

 Each row has a start and end time that covers the period it relates to, as well as daily, weekly, monthly, and annual uptime amounts in hours.
 This allows a row to cover a period where the hardware is only active some of the time.
 For example, you could generate a weekly .csv file for your company laptop which has eight daily hours, forty weekly hours etc.

+### Getting started

-This .csv file must then be passed to a command, which generates an output .csv file with estimated energy usage and CO2e emissions.
+Given a suitable input file, this must then be passed to a command, which generates an output .csv file with estimated energy usage and CO2e emissions.
 This command is `yarn run estimate-on-premise-data --onPremiseInput <Input File Name>`.
 You can optionally add the argument `--onPremiseOutput <Output File Name>`.

-## Testing
+An [example .csv file](https://github.com/cloud-carbon-footprint/cloud-carbon-footprint/blob/trunk/packages/cli/src/__tests__/EstimateOnPremiseData/on_premise_data_input.test.csv) is provided by CCF, which should successfully create a corresponding estimations .csv.
+You can see that this features a single row of hardware data, which covers a period of 7 days, with differing uptime amounts that each receive an estimation of the energy used and carbon emitted.

+## Gotchas to watch out for

+### Understanding the example file

+While the above mentioned example .csv file is a good starting point, it perhaps isn't the most clear example of the purpose of the uptime values.
+These are set to:

+- `dailyUptime` - **4** _(Half a working day?)_
+- `weeklyUptime` - **12** _(Three days a week?)_
+- `monthlyUptime` - **36** _(Three weeks a month?)_
+- `annualUptime` - **36** _(Is it only interested in one month?)_

-Using the [example .csv file](https://github.com/cloud-carbon-footprint/cloud-carbon-footprint/blob/trunk/packages/cli/src/__tests__/EstimateOnPremiseData/on_premise_data_input.test.csv) provided by CCF, the command line tool successfully created a corresponding estimations .csv.
-This covers a period of 7 days, with 4 hours of daily uptime and 12 hours of weekly uptime, which suggests a system running 3 days a week.
-The monthly and annual uptime are both set to 36, which seems a little confusing.
-This possibly represents an example where only a monthly estimation was desired, but the tool forces all uptime types to be populated.
-The values are multiples of the daily calculated amounts so there does not appear to be any additional benefit to this other than convenience.
+A more understandable example might use more common examples like an 8 hour day for a desktop/laptop or 24 hours for a server.
+It possibly also demonstrates a limitation of the tool, where only a monthly estimation was desired, but it forces you to populate all of the uptime columns.
+The produced estimations for weeks, months and years are multiples of the daily amounts so there does not appear to be any additional benefit to this other than convenience.

+### Creating your own input

 As I started to test out the tool using some generated .csv files, I often found that the process would fail.
 Very minimal information was given about what went wrong, as the error message was simply: `Something went wrong: Input data is incorrect.
 Please check your input data file and try again.`.
 This wasn’t very helpful and necessitated investigating the source code to resolve the problem, which I will cover later.